 Trends and predictions identified and made by lifetime mortgage experts suggest a rise in product flexibility and diversity to meet a wider range of consumer needs.6

-There’s also an increased emphasis on clearer, more comprehensive communication to enhance consumer understanding and trust, as evidenced by the ERC’s new guidelines on client communication.7
+There is also an increased emphasis on clearer, more comprehensive communication to enhance consumer understanding and trust, as evidenced by the ERC’s new guidelines on client communication.7

-Innovations & Developments in the Market
+Latest Innovations in the Lifetime Mortgage Market

 This includes tools for comparing products, personalised customer journeys, and more interactive, user-friendly digital platforms for applications and customer service.

 Implications of Lifetime Mortgages for Consumers

 While lifetime mortgages are trending towards increased product flexibility and diversity, the corresponding rise in complexity for consumers is often overlooked, though the Equity Release Council has encouraged providers to adopt standardised ways of posting product fees.11

 With so many choices on the market, it is more important than ever for homeowners to make sure they fully understand all their options and the implications when it comes to certain product features.

 For instance, ringfencing a portion of your available equity to benefit from an Inheritance Protection guarantee will mean you will not be able to borrow a certain percentage that may otherwise have been available to you.